Last Updated on April 12, 2022 by Rei Garnet

 Here are some of the reasons why rabbits can’t be left alone for more than 24 hours:

 They need exercise.

 Rabbits need constant exercise because they are not made to be kept in cages all day.
-Rabbit experts agreed that the best way to keep a rabbit healthy and happy is to mimic what they do in the wild.
+Rabbit experts conclude that the best way to keep a rabbit healthy and happy is to mimic what they do in the wild.

 Rabbits in the wild have the whole forest to explore and hop around all day.

 You need to give your rabbit at least 4 hours of exercise each day.

 Rabbits that are left alone without a companion will increase the risk of depression.
 Depressed rabbits could become withdrawn and aggressive towards their owners.